 What will happen:

-- Your caregiver will use tests, such as a CT scan or fluoroscopy, to help guide the procedure.
+- Your healthcare provider will use tests, such as a CT scan or fluoroscopy, to help guide the procedure.
 He will mark the biopsy area on your skin.
 You may be given sedative medicine to help you feel more calm and relaxed.
-Your caregiver will give you an injection of local anesthesia into the skin around your biopsy area.
+Your healthcare provider will give you an injection of local anesthesia into the skin around your biopsy area.
 With local anesthesia, you will be awake during the procedure.
 You may feel pressure or discomfort when the needle enters your lung.

-- Your caregiver will make a small incision in your skin and put a needle through the cut.
-You will be asked to hold your breath as your caregiver puts the needle into your lung.
-During FNAB, your caregiver will remove cells through a thin needle and a syringe.
-During CNB, your caregiver will use a larger needle to cut out tissues.
+- Your healthcare provider will make a small incision in your skin and put a needle through the cut.
+You will be asked to hold your breath as your healthcare provider puts the needle into your lung.
+During FNAB, your healthcare provider will remove cells through a thin needle and a syringe.
+During CNB, your healthcare provider will use a larger needle to cut out tissues.
 The needle will be removed and a bandage will cover the biopsy area.

 After your procedure:

 You will have a chest x-ray or CT scan to check your lungs.
 You will be taken to a room to rest.
 You will need to lie flat on your stomach or your back.
 You may need to stay lying down for a few hours.
-Tell your caregiver if you need to change your position or get out of bed.
-After caregivers see that you are okay, you may go home.
+Tell your healthcare provider if you need to change your position or get out of bed.
+After healthcare providers see that you are okay, you may go home.
 If you are staying in the hospital, you will be taken to your room.